What is enterprise backup?

 2. A copy of your information is available offsite

 Your business is prepared for any kind of disaster, whether an on-premise physical crisis or internal software issues that could interrupt your business.
-A mirror copy of your critical data can be pulled up and used to do business as usual, as data loss on site is being mitigated
+A mirror copy of your critical data can be pulled up and used to support your organisation to do business as usual, as data loss on site is being mitigated

 3. Robust and Agile